jpmorganchase/onyx-ssi-sdk/src/services/issuer/README.md

 ```
 ##### expirationDate

-Date of Credential expiration - the date should be in ISO format
+Use to specify the date of Credential expiration - the date should be in ISO format.

 ``` shell